 I’ve been to Brussels before.
 Indeed, I’ve even worked here in the past, albeit only for a few days and so long ago (it was in 1999) that I scarcely remember anything about the city.
 I spend the best part of two days in the city on this latest visit.
-Prior to arrival I had earmarked areas of the city for exploration; I hadn’t time to see it all.
+Prior to arrival, I had earmarked areas of the city for exploration; I hadn’t time to see it all.
 Belgium may be one of the smallest countries in Europe but its misunderstood capital is a bit of a spread-out beast.
-And not a boring one either.
-This is what I saw.
+And make no mistake, it’s not a boring spread-out beast either.

 Grand Place/Grote Markt

 The UNESCO-listed square in the historic centre of Brussels, Grand Place (Grote Markt in Dutch) is a 68 metre by 110 metre cobbled rectangular medieval market square surround by opulent guildhalls and jaw-dropping edifices.
 It was my first port of call on this return visit to Brussels.